 Supported by record investments in the first quarter of 2021, the UK tech sector is recruiting at its highest pace since 2019.
 10 per cent of all job vacancies are in tech, Tech Nation found.

-How might this industry-wide skills shortage impact businesses looking for workers?
+So, how might this industry-wide tech skills shortage impact businesses looking for workers?

 A ‘transparent’ job ad, for instance, should include salaries and growth opportunities.
 It allows an employer to demonstrate their commitment to supporting a tech specialist’s career development by spelling out what they will offer him/her: peer mentoring, learning funds, specialised training and/or upskilling opportunities.